Progressive Mixture-of-Experts with autoencoder routing for continual RANS turbulence modelling: Introduction

 One important novel feature of the present PMoE framework, which is missing for the generic MoE structure, is the continual-learning capability.
 This is in order to achieve sustainable generalization, enabling the model to incorporate newly introduced datasets without full retraining.
 Accordingly, the PMoE is designed to be equipped with a modular autoencoder-based router.
-The PMoE framework is applied to develop a turbulence model by successively introducing the data of four flow regimes, including baseline airfoil wake, wall-attached flow, separated flow and corner-induced secondary flow.
-The trained PMoE model is then extensively assessed both \emph{a priori} and \emph{a posteriori}, validating its performance on both in-distribution and out-of-distribution datasets.
+The PMoE framework is applied to develop a turbulence model by successively introducing the data of four flow regimes, including airfoil wake, channel, periodic hill, and square duct flows.
+The trained PMoE model is then extensively assessed, validating its performance in training cases and unseen cases with various operating conditions and configurations.
 The objective is mainly to show the ability of PMoE to incorporate new flow scenarios without retraining or degrading existing experts.

-Before introducing the framework in detail, it is important to highlight three key issues that need to be addressed to develop a PMoE turbulence model generalizable for various flow regimes.
-First, the PMoE framework needs to classify diverse flow scenarios in an unsupervised manner using only RANS data, and this requirement bring a significant challenge regarding the selection and extraction of appropriate physical features for the pre-processing procedure to serve as effective model inputs.
+Before introducing the framework in detail, it is important to highlight three key issues that need to be addressed to develop a PMoE turbulence model generalisable for various flow regimes.
+First, the PMoE framework needs to classify diverse flow scenarios in an unsupervised manner using only RANS data, and this requirement brings a significant challenge regarding the selection and extraction of appropriate physical features for the pre-processing procedure to serve as effective model inputs.
 Second, the router architecture must support continual-learning capabilities, determining whether a new case belongs to a known flow regime or represents a novel one.
 For the latter, the architecture must allow for the rapid addition of new modules without the need for retraining.
 Finally, the distinct nature of turbulence across different flows implies that a unified model form may be insufficient \citep{Duraisamy2019Data_age}, and different flow regimes often require fundamentally different correction forms.
-Consequently, the design of specific expert architectures tailored to these varying physical characteristics is crucial for the success of a truly generalizable model.
+Consequently, the design of specific expert architectures tailored to these varying physical characteristics is crucial for the success of a truly generalisable model.
 These topics will be addressed in detail in the following sections.

 This paper is organized as follows.
 The structure of the new framework is discussed in \textsection~\ref{sec:Methodology}.
 The training process and the setting of cases are introduced in \textsection~\ref{sec:PMoE}.
 The model assessment, validation and computational cost analysis are given in \textsection~\ref{sec:validation}.
 Finally, conclusions are offered in \textsection~\ref{sec:conclusion}.